 I am going to play music on my 2 Bluetooth headphones from Samsung Galaxy S10+ , the first one I use for my daily commute to office and the second one for running.

-I will pair the SoundPEATS True Free+ first.
-These are one of the best cheap true wireless earbuds with advanced Bluetooth connectivity and they pair with my phone automatically as soon as I remove them from the charging case.
+I will pair the SoundPEATS True Free+ first and they pair with my phone automatically as soon as I remove them from the charging case.

 3. Connect your second Bluetooth device

 Now, I will pair my second Bluetooth headphone Anker Sound Buds Slim by switching them ON.
 It also connects to my Samsung phone as soon as I switch them on.

 Your phone is now connected to 2 Bluetooth headphones, however media will only play on one of the two Bluetooth devices by default.

 4. Playing media on 2 Bluetooth headphones after pairing

 You can now play the media on second Bluetooth device by using the Samsung's Media feature in Android 10 based One UI 2.0, which is accessible through Notification panel of your Samsung Galaxy phone.

 Select the second Bluetooth device in Media screen